The Alternative Incarceration Branch of the Adult Detention Center provides housing for offenders in the Work Release Program.

 The offender is issued a Community Work Agreement (CWA).
 The hours of travel, destination, departure time and return time are in the CWA as well as other pertinent information about employment and community-based programs and activities.
 Copies of the CWA are sent to the law enforcement jurisdiction in which the offender works and to the sentencing judge.
 The Sheriff's Office, through on-site job checks and frequent telephone calls to the employer, closely monitors offenders in the Work Release Program.
 If an offender violates any program policies or procedures, he or she will immediately be removed from the program and returned to the Adult Detention Center for the remainder of his or her incarceration.

 Virginia Code 53.1-131 requires that all offenders in a Work Release Program pay a portion of their earnings to defray the cost of their room and board.
 Additionally, all work release offenders pay for their own travel and other expenses made necessary by the offenders' employment or participation in an educational or rehabilitative program; any fines, restitution or costs ordered by the court; and any court ordered child support payments.
-All funds collected from room and board obtained through the Work Release Program and the Electronic Incarceration Program go into the General Account Fund for Fairfax County.
-These two programs generate approximately $350,000 for the fund each year.

 A mandatory savings program is one of the objectives of the Work Release Program.
 The savings program gives an offender a chance to prepare for release by placing a set amount of funds into a savings account, which is given to the offender upon completion of his or her sentence.